Skip to main content

 • Perimenopause and oral health

-This article explains how the transitional stage of perimenopause can impact your oral health.
-It’s a great resource for understanding what to expect as you approach menopause and how to maintain your dental health.
+The transitional stage of perimenopause can impact your oral health.
+Understand what to expect as you approach menopause and how to maintain your dental health.

 • Postmenopause and oral health